National Flood Insurance Program policyholders can get advance payments

 Relief supplies and up to 50 Mexican medical professionals will soon cross the border to help thousands of flood evacuees in Texas, Mexican officials said.

-More than a dozen trailers loaded with beds, portable generators, mobile community kitchens and other supplies will cross the border into Laredo, Texas, "in the coming days" and be taken to the Houston area.
+More than a dozen trailers loaded with beds, portable generators, mobile community kitchens and other supplies will cross the border into Laredo, Texas, “in the coming days,” and be transported by land to the Houston area.

 “On top of everything, there is a deep relationship between Mexico and Texas,” Sada said.